gilbert/cofound/README.md

-# Cofound – The Fullstack Framework that's Just Code
+# Cofound – The AI-friendly Fullstack Framework

 Cofound is a modern, opinionated TypeScript web framework for Sin.
 Its main goal is to keep your code as maintainable as possible, while being trivially scalable for medium-scale apps, which cover nearly all applications on the web.